 There have been a very significant number of fatal and serious accidents involving persons becoming trapped in machinery due a failure to follow the correct isolation procedure, a number of these accidents have been outlined on the following pages.
-The concepts Lock Out Tag Out Confirm (LOTOC) or Lock Out Tag Out Try (LTT) are both used and are based on the same principle.
 It is important that there is a consistency in the understanding of the term "Energy Isolation".